Guide to finding funding

 The W M Mann Foundation

-General charitable purposes, typically organisations based in Scotland and within the fields of music, the arts, education, medical research and care etc.
+General charitable purposes, typically registered charities based in Scotland, serving the needs of Scots, and within the fields of music, arts, education, medical research and care etc.

 Wellcome Trust